NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/vit/README.md

 ## Future Improvements
 1. ViT currently does not support [Transformer Engine](https://github.com/NVIDIA/TransformerEngine).
 We plan to add Transformer Engine support to further accelerate pre-training and fine-tuning in the near future.

+## Known Issues
+1. By default, gradient accumulation (GA) sums loss across the microbatches.
+As a result, loss is scaled up when using gradient accumulation, and training with GA only works when using a scale-invariant optimizer such as Adam or Adafactor.
+ViT fine-tuning is performed using SGD; thus, GA should not be used when fine-tuning.